The Bankrate promise

 However, it’s also important to consider the costs and rules associated with TSP loans before you apply:

-- There is a $50 processing fee per loan, which will be deducted from the loan amount.
+- There is a processing fee for every loan, which will be deducted from the loan amount.

 - Most TSP loan borrowers will incur indirect costs in the form of sacrificed earnings because the money you borrow for your loan won’t have a chance to accrue interest.
 Even though you’ll be paying interest back to yourself, that amount is often less than what you would have earned if the money had remained in your TSP account.

 - When you pay interest back to yourself, you are doing so with after-tax dollars.
 This means that when you begin receiving disbursements from the account upon retirement, you will pay taxes again on the same funds.